plone/training/docs/content-editing/add-a-search-block.md

     _Click the {guilabel}`Item batch size` field to set how many items should be shown per batch._
     ````

-1. Click on the {guilabel}`Results template` drop down to you choose how to display the listed items.
+1. Click on the {guilabel}`Results template` select menu to you choose how to display the listed items.

     ````{card}
     ```{image} /content-editing/_static/add-a-search-block-step-15.jpeg
-    :alt: Click on the `Results template` drop down to you choose how to display the listed items.
+    :alt: Click on the `Results template` select menu to you choose how to display the listed items.
     :target: /_images/add-a-search-block-step-15.jpeg
     ```
     +++
-    _Click on the {guilabel}`Results template` drop down to you choose how to display the listed items._
+    _Click on the {guilabel}`Results template` select menu to you choose how to display the listed items._
     ````

 1. Click on {guilabel}`Grid` to select the grid results template.